 The recent discovery of nitrosamines within marketed drugs, such as Valsartan, has led to changes within the regulatory landscape.
 Most notably, the requirement for a risk evaluation of the presence of nitrosamines within the drug product has been extended from sartan-type tetrazole containing drugs to all marketed products.
 The largest inherent risk associated with a drug product will generally arise from impurity formation and carryover in the synthetic manufacturing process.
-De-spite the classification of nitrosamines within the cohort of concern, the understanding of their behavior based on physico-chemical properties is unaffected by this status, and as such all control options laid out in ICH M7 should be considered acceptable.
-This communication aims to show how the use of purge calculations, utilizing the Mirabilis™ software, fully de-risked nitrosamine concerns related to the development of Candesartan cilexetil.
+The classification of nitrosamines within the cohort of concern, the understanding of their behaviour based on physico-chemical properties is unaffected by this status, and as such all control options laid out in ICH M7 should be considered acceptable.
+This communication aims to show how the use of purge calculations, utilising the Mirabilis™ software, fully de-risked nitrosamine concerns related to the development of Candesartan cilexetil.
 Aligned to the principles of impurity control in the ICH M7 guideline, this provided a suitable strategy to determine, and subsequently demonstrate control of, the nitros-amine risk.